artessari/MLProject_In-VehicleCouponRecommendation/README.md

 ├── requisites.txt                           # Dependencies for the project (use to recreate environment) └── README.md                                # Project README file
 ```

-## Key Files
-- MLProject_TessariArianna_19322.ipynb: The main notebook that contains data preprocessing, exploratory data analysis (EDA), model training, and evaluation.
-- in-vehicle-coupon-recommendation.csv: The dataset used for training and testing the models.
-- MLReport_TessariArianna_19322.pdf: A detailed report that discusses the objectives, methodology, and conclusions.
-- requisites.txt: The list of Python dependencies required to run the project.

 ## How to Run